mlswg/mls-protocol/draft-ietf-mls-protocol.md

 message provides the information the new member needs to initialize its GroupContext.

-Different changes to the group will have different effects on the group state.
-These effects are described in their respective subsections of {{proposals}}.
+Each Commit message causes one or more changes to the group, as described in
+{{proposals}}.
 The following general rules apply:

 * The `group_id` field is constant
+* The `epoch` field is updated in the following way:
-* The `epoch` field increments by one for each Commit message that is processed
+  * The `sequence_number` field is incremented by one
+  * The `commit_hash` field is set to the first 8 bytes of the hash of the MLSPlaintext carrying the Commit message
 * The `tree_hash` is updated to represent the current tree and credentials
 * The `confirmed_transcript_hash` is updated with the data for an